Rising Fleet Insurance Costs Fueling Demand for Creative Technology Solutions

 For this to happen, insurers would need GPS and behavioral data from a large set of carriers.
 With a large dataset, insurers could predict the cost of claims for any given fleet by comparing its routes and driving behaviors to similar fleets that operate in the same corridors, he said, and to their historical claims costs.

-This scenario may yet be five to 10 years away, he said, but the momentum is picking up.
+This scenario may be years away, he said, but the momentum is picking up.
 More fleets are willing to share their GPS and telematics data to achieve cost savings.

 Protective Insurance may offer an up-front policy discount to fleets who share historical telematics data, he said.
 If the data shows a fleet’s safety trends are moving in the right direction, a fleet’s public safety data and accident claims over the last three to five years should reflect that.